 Get all our latest news from the team including media releases, new articles and announcements for our next season's work.

 Supporters and colleagues

 The excavations are conducted by the University of Sydney on behalf of the Department of Antiquities of Cyprus.
 The project was initially funded by the Australian Research Council (ARC).
-The excavations have received financial sponsorship from the AAIA (Australian Archaeological Institute at Athens) since 2009, and has been the official excavation project of the Nicholson Museum since 2011.
+The excavations have received financial sponsorship from the AAIA (Australian Archaeological Institute at Athens) since 2009, and has been an official excavation project of the Chau Chak Wing Museum since 2011.